-Speaking of trial runs of the LG robots, the new Shopping Cart Robot is quite similar to the Airport Guude Robot and Airport Cleaning Robot that went through successful trial runs recently at the Incheon International Airport.
+Speaking of trial runs of the LG robots, the new Shopping Cart Robot is quite similar to the Airport Guude Robot and Airport Cleaning Robot, which recently went through successful trial runs at the Incheon International Airport.
 The Shopping Cart Robot lets customers scan items via a barcode reader on itself for viewing product prices and the entire shopping list on its face.
 It can guide shoppers to products that they select the related smartphone app.

-As for the Serving Robot, it delivers ‘meals and drinks to guests and customers at hotels and airport lounges.’
+The Serving Robot delivers ‘meals and drinks to guests and customers at hotels and airport lounges.’
 It has a built-in sliding tray that can be easily removed after serving.
 After each delivery is confirmed, the robot comes back on its own.

-Last but not the least in LG’s list of new work robots is the Porter Robot that delivers luggage to rooms for guests.
-It can further handle check-in and check-out service and even takes care of payment processes.
+Last but not least in LG’s list of new work robots is the Porter Robot that delivers luggage to rooms for guests.
+It can further handle check-in and check-out services and even takes care of payment processes.

-Ryu Hye-jung, the head of LG’s Home Appliance and Air Solutions Company said in a statement: “As an important part of our future growth engine, LG is committed to expanding its portfolio of robots that can deliver real convenience and innovation in our customers’ lives.
+Ryu Hye-Jung, the head of LG’s Home Appliance and Air Solutions Company, said: “As an important part of our future growth engine, LG is committed to expanding its portfolio of robots that can deliver real convenience and innovation in our customers’ lives.
 We will continue to develop a wide range of products across commercial and home robots while seeking new opportunities to contribute to the advancement of the robotics industry.”

 The efficiency of the new robots in delivering fast and accurate performances and bringing convenience to the busiest consumers only echo the dedication approaches of LG in robotics in terms of the future, as per reports received!